 Via an online-based chat hosted on our Facebook page, Dallas and Pilar helped us unpack the challenges of social health in today’s digitally driven world.
 They touched on everything from why touch makes a difference in talking with your partner to practical ways you can put yourself out there while you’re traveling.

 While we recognize the irony of using social media to discuss social media in this way, we are grateful for its existence so we have a forum to host important conversations like this one.
-The goal of this chat was to leave participants feeling energized and inspired to have more satisfying connections and embrace the digital world in a more intentional way.
+The goal of this chat was to leave participants feeling energized and inspired to have more satisfying connections and embrace This originally appeared as “Carbon Recycling 101” in the October 2018 print issue of Experience Life. in a more intentional way.

 We hope you enjoying some of the chat’s key takeaways listed below (in no particular order), followed by the full dialogue, which you can also access directly on our Facebook Page.